sh00tg0a1/cpbitmap_convertor/README.en.md

 When you set a photo as your iPhone wallpaper and later delete that photo, you can still recover it from a device backup.
 The general steps are:

-1. Back up the iPhone using iTunes.
+1. Back up your iPhone using iTunes.
 2. Use a tool such as iPhone Backup Extractor to export the home directory from the backup.
 3. Locate the `cpbitmap` files that store the wallpapers and convert them with